 Money Philosophy

-To create a configurable multi dimensional player map for financial services we need first to agree some high level, generally agreed principles, on the challenges faced with money and the skills and habits required to overcome them.
+Being great with money is tough, requiring discipline, habits, and systems.
+To create a configurable, multi-dimensional player map for financial services, we first need to agree on the challenges faced with money and the skills and habits required to overcome them.

 Financial Fitness

-As banks and Fintechs build empathy with customers and serve them better, the incorporation of financial fitness at the centre of the digital value proposition separates those that get it and those that don’t.
+As banks and fintechs build empathy with customers and serve them better, the incorporation of financial fitness at the centre of the digital value proposition separates those that get it and those that don't.

-Empathy – for how difficult money is for everyone
+For how difficult money is for everyone

-Support – for staying at it and not giving up
+For staying at it and not giving up

 Luck and Risk